dsec-hub/AI-scraper-newsletter/README.md

 Note:
-If you want to install new dependencies, use
+If you want to install new dependencies:
 **only works if you created a virtual environment from step 3**

 ```